MODULHAUS/anarcho-source/README.md

-A spec of protocols for cooperative governance over a member-owned, or distributed, possibly unowned, organization.
+A spec of protocols for cooperative governance over a member-owned organization, or organization that have no owners, only protocols.

 This is a naive, hypothetical, example to startup with, and the IRL test case for which it was devised is a naturalized corporation in the US, which would implement these protocols into its by-laws.